 Use this feature when setting up a NEAR stream with only MSM message content alongside another NEAR stream with only Legacy message content (this is desirable to support older GNSS rovers).

 Use this feature when running your Base Stations aligned with multiple reference datums.
 Simply place the data streams with a common datum into the same NEAR stream.
-Your user then connetct to the NEAR pool supporting the reference datum they require.
+Your users then connect to the NEAR pool supporting the reference datum they require.
 [Hint: translating the datum of a Base Station with SNIPs PFAT tools is discussed here]

 NOTE: New datums are coming to most countries in the next 2 years, in the US this will occur in 2022.
 For the next decade or more, many RTK systems will need to support their NTRIP Client devices in two of more spatial reference frames.
 SNIP supports this today with various PFAT™ Base Station translation and ECEF adjustment abilities.
 Most countries now have web resource explaining their plans to change over.
 In the US you can read about it here.